-The report has highlighted why organisations need to invest in key areas throughout the business to increase cyber efficiency in 2023.
-To enable growth, organisations need to focus on hiring and developing the right cyber talent, executing thorough digital planning, and partnering with extended ecosystems, all while incorporating cyber into strategic business initiatives.
+The report has highlighted why organizations need to invest in key areas throughout the business to increase cyber efficiency in 2023.
+To enable growth, organizations need to focus on hiring and developing the right cyber talent, executing thorough digital planning, and partnering with extended ecosystems, all while incorporating cyber into strategic business initiatives.

 For more information, please visit: www.deloitte.com/2023futureofcyber